 Randy holds a Bachelor of Business Administration Degree from Dallas Baptist University, and Masters’ degrees in Public Administration from the University of North Texas, and Criminal Justice from Grambling State University.
 He also has 30 graduate hours in Adult Education (Northwestern State University).

 Training and Development Manager

-Mrs. Merritt has 10 years of experience in community-based Public Health.
+Mrs. Merritt has over 10 years of experience in community-based Public Health.
 Specifically, she has expertise in needs assessment and improvement planning, coalition building, curriculum design and training, qualitative and quantitative research design and implementation, evaluation, as well as grants management at the federal, state, and local levels of government and in non-profits.
 She is also certified in secondary education.

-Analytics and Research Program Manager
+Data Analytics and Research Manager

 Practice Management Coordinator / Emergency Operations Coordinator

 As Practice Management Coordinator, Ms. Stout is able to execute comparative analyses of health center operations and programs, thereby informing strategic improvements and bolstering management essentials.
 She assists health centers through financial feasibility studies, clinic assessments, and by gauging program effectiveness and overall clinic flow.
 She also serves as the Emergency Operations Coordinator and is actively engaged in the nuances of the requirements for CMS Emergency Preparedness Rule.

 Ms. Stout has worked in the medical field for 25 years.
 Prior to joining the LPCA team, she worked at the Louisiana Department of Health's Bureau of Primary Care and Rural Health as a Practice Management Consultant, and in the Office of Public Health Bureau of Performance Improvement.